MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer "bug" was actually a real insect?
-In 1947, a moth got trapped in a relay of a Mark II computer at Harvard University.
-The operators, including Grace Hopper who's a computing pioneer, removed the moth and taped it into the log book, coining the term "debugging".
-So, the next time you're debugging your code, remember you're figuratively hunting for "insects" in your programming!
+Did you know that the first computer programmer was a woman?
+Ada Lovelace, an English mathematician and writer, is recognized as the world's first programmer.
+In the mid-1800s, she developed an algorithm intended to be processed by Charles Babbage's Analytical Engine, a general-purpose mechanical computer that was never built.
+So technically, she wrote code for a machine that didn't even exist yet!